 Jay Robbins, will lead the tour to this unique, island nature reserve managed by Maine’s Department of Inland Fisheries and Wildlife.
 Few are more qualified as Swan Island guide than Jay who aside from his involvement with FOSI and FOMB is active with the Arnold Expedition Historical Society, Stewardship Committee Member and Docent for Pownalborough Court House and tales-teller extraordinaire.
 The group will reach the island by ferry from Richmond for the truck and walking tour and begin here for the circumnavigation.
 Be sure to wear appropriate shoes, bring some drinking water, snack and binoculars and adequate clothing.

-For more information on FOMB programs, and or to volunteer for Fall Bay Day on September 25th for 4th graders, call Ed at 666-3372 or go to the FOMB web site at www.friendsofmerrymeetingbay.org
+For more information on FOMB programs, and or to volunteer for Fall Bay Day on September 24th providing outdoor environmental education to 4th graders from around the Bay, call Ed Friedman at 666-3372 or go to the FOMB web site at www.friendsofmerrymeetingbay.org .